Writer, mother, lover, fighter.

 Because here’s the truth: some of us are actively prevented from even getting started.

-On the topic of getting started, here are some people (and this is by no means a full accounting) who helped me do that and influenced my development:
+On the topic of getting started, here are some books people who helped me do that and influenced my development:

 As Lianne Raymond says, these are my teachers, “known and unknown” (meaning they don’t necessarily know me nor would they necessarily agree with everything I say or do — and vice versa — but at critical points in my career, their work has fed me and become part of my flesh):